 The winner’s piece will hang in the U.S. Capitol and I will look proudly at it every time I enter the Capitol to cast a vote.
 I hope all high school students in the district will take advantage of this opportunity and put forth a submission to show their talent.

-- The winning piece of art from my Congressional district will hang in the U.S. Capitol for one year.
+- The winning piece of art will hang in the U.S. Capitol for one year.

-- The second place winning entry will hang in my Washington D.C. office for one year, the third place piece will hang in my Mentor office, and fourth place winner in the Twinsburg office both for one year.
+- The third place piece will hang in my Mentor office for one year.

-Keeping the health and safety of students in mind, my office has decided to make this year's competition virtual.
+Keeping the health and safety of students in mind, my office has decided to again make this year's competition virtual.
 This will allow students to email a high-quality photo of their artwork along with their release form instead of having to drop off artwork at one of my district offices.
 Please note that the Student Release Form does still require the signature of the applicant's art teacher.
-Due to the closures of schools, if you are unable to get this signature, please have your teacher indicate their support in another way, such as emailing my office to certify the artowrk's orginality.
+Due to virtual learning, if you are unable to get this signature, please have your teacher indicate their support in another way, such as emailing my office to certify the artowrk's orginality.

 Each student is permitted to enter up to four entries.
 Please email all entries to Katie.Burger@mail.house.gov.